Segmentation for Guest, BYOD, IoT, IIoT, SCADA, ICS, and OT

 Test Your KnowledgeMulti-Select

-Which controls can support network segmentation?
+Which controls can enforce network segmentation?
 Select three.

 Select all that apply

-NAC assigning devices to networks based on identity or posture
+NAC assigning devices to networks by identity or posture

 Allow-any ACLs between every VLAN